“ Art has the power to heal the soul”- Michelle Sider

 1992: Ph.D. in Clinical Psychology, University of Detroit, Detroit, MI.

-I have continued my art education on a consistent basis, learning with painters and mosaic artists including: Robert Wilbert, Leslie Masters, Robert Schefman, Mireille Swinnen, Yulia Hanansen, Carol Shelkin, Stanley Rosenthal, Dani Katzir, Barbara Cashman, Gail Rosenberg, Pini Gur, Edna Segev, Laura Rendlen, Yael Draznin Blumberger, Kelly Knickerbocker, Tami Macala, Gila Rayburn and Donna VanHooser.
+Sider has continued her art education on a consistent basis, learning with painters and mosaic artists including: Robert Wilbert, Leslie Masters, Robert Schefman, Mireille Swinnen, Yulia Hanansen, Carol Shelkin, Stanley Rosenthal, Dani Katzir, Barbara Cashman, Gail Rosenberg, Pini Gur, Edna Segev, Laura Rendlen, Yael Draznin Blumberger, Kelly Knickerbocker, Tami Macala, Gila Rayburn and Donna VanHooser.

 Recent Awards and Shows:

 2022: Mosaic Artists of Michigan Exhibit, Anton Art Center, Jan.
 2022.

 2022: Solo Art Show: Gallery 118, Jan.-Feb 2022.

 2021:“Unity and Balance” Mosaic Artists of Michigan Exhibit, Anton Art Center, Nov-Dec.
 2021.